|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 Failure of the facility to have an in-effect liability insurance policy at any time would result in immediate forfeiture of the RCFE license, and closure of the facility.

-The Mandatory Liability Insurance for California's Assisted Living Facilities petition to California Legislators (Assembly and Senate Members) was written by Christine Murphy and is in the category Law Reform at GoPetition.
+The Mandatory Liability Insurance for California's Assisted Living Facilities petition to California Legislators (Assembly and Senate Members) was written by Consumer Advocates for RCFE Reform and is in the category Law Reform at GoPetition.
 Contact author here.
 Petition tags: mandatory liability insurance, wrongful death, elder abuse